Hélie de Saint Marc: Suez Crisis

-In 1956, Hélie partook with the 1e REP to the Suez Crisis.
+In 1956, Hélie partook with the 1e REP during the Suez Crisis.

 Algerian War and the Generals' Putsch

 Recruited by Général Challe, Hélie de Saint Marc served during the Algerian War; notably alongside General Massu.
 In April 1961, he participated with the 1st Foreign Parachute Regiment 1er REP which he commanded by interim to the Generals' Putsch; directed by General Challe in Algeria.
 The operation failed and within a couple of days Hélie de Saint Marc handed himself over as prisoner and taking full responsibility of the actions of the men under his command.
 He also made it clear not to question the integrity of his legionnaires as well as assuming sole responsibility for the outcome of the failed putsch.

-As Hélie de Saint Marc explained at the court-martial trial of the foremost Military Tribunal on 5 June 1961, his decision to challenge as illegal the political decision to grant Algerian independence was essentially motivated by his wish not to abandon the harkis, recruited by the French Army to fight against the NLF; not to mention his total unwillingness to relive his difficult experience in Indochina.
+As Hélie de Saint Marc explained at the court-martial trial of the foremost Military Tribunal on 5 June 1961, his decision to challenge as illegal the political decision to grant Algerian independence was essentially motivated by his wish not to abandon the harkis, recruited by the French Army to fight against the FLN; not to mention his total unwillingness to relive his difficult experience in Indochina.
 He agreed to support the April 1961 "Generals' Putsch" against President Charles de Gaulle.
-The putschists saw de Gaulle's acceptance of Algerian independence as a betrayal of France and a betrayal of the local population both indigenous and French colonial; particularly, French Colonial Regiments.
+The putschists saw de Gaulle's transfer of power of Algeria to the FLN as a betrayal of France and a betrayal of the local population both indigenous and French colonial; particularly, French Colonial Regiments.
 The officers in revolt had seen exactly this behavior in Indochina among the Colonial Parachute Battalions and felt that this had to stop.
 As the putsch failed due to lack of political support, Hélie de Saint-Marc was condemned to 10 years criminal reclusion which can go from 10 to 30 years or life.
 He spent 5 years in the prison at Tulle before being pardoned on December 25, 1966.

 During that time; Legionnaires from the French Foreign Legion acquired their parade song "Non, je ne regrette rien" (No, I don't regret anything), a 1960 Edith Piaf song that NCOs, Corporals and Legionnaires sang while marching out of their barracks for re-deployment following the Algiers putsch of 1961.
 The song has been a part of Legion heritage since then.
 The 2nd Foreign Parachute Regiment 2ème REP remained the only foreign parachute regiment in the French Army.